shellyshells/glorp/README.md

-# GoForum - Reddit-inspired Forum
+# Glorp - Reddit-inspired Forum

 A modern, responsive forum application built with Go, featuring all the essential discussion platform functionalities.